-All teacher registration data will be de-identified by the AIHW before being incorporated into the ATWD.
+All teacher registration data is de-identified by the AIHW before being incorporated into the ATWD.

-All HESDC and QILT data will be de-identified by the AIHW before being incorporated into the ATWD.
+All HESDC and QILT data is de-identified by the AIHW before being incorporated into the ATWD.

 ATWD Teacher Survey

 The ATWD Teacher Survey is the teacher voice in the ATWD.
-It will give greater depth to our understanding of some of the more practical elements of teaching and provide greater insight on the challenges they present.
+It gives greater depth to our understanding of some of the more practical elements of teaching and provide greater insight on the challenges they present.

-All data will be de-identified by the AIHW before being incorporated into the ATWD.
+All data is de-identified by the AIHW before being incorporated into the ATWD.

 The ATWD model at a glance